 4. ABROML Mini Clip-On Running Lights 2-Pack

-The ABROML Mini Clip-On Running Lights combine lightweight construction with a rugged shell, making them ideal for dog owners who need a portable, durable light.
-The four lighting modes and quick charging add to its everyday practicality.
+The ABROML Mini Clip-On Running Lights combine a featherlight design with a durable plastic shell, making them a solid pick for dog owners who want a small, impact-resistant light.
+With four lighting modes and a quick USB recharge, these lights are built for regular outdoor use.

-Compared to larger or less robust lights, ABROML prioritizes compactness and resilience.
-The main tradeoff is a shorter runtime in the brightest mode.
+Compared to larger or heavier lights, this option prioritizes compactness and resilience.
+The tradeoff is a shorter runtime on high brightness, but it excels in portability and toughness.

 - Durable shell